Here’s How Nutrition Could Help Your Skin

 #5: Supplements - this is not a theory so much as a life hack.
 We all have moments when we are too busy to plan our meals & diets, right?
 Well, when I have this issue I have found that supplements can be so useful.
 I can make sure I get my recommended intake of vitamins, minerals etc. and not worry so much if I have skipped my daily snack of raw carrots (an excellent source of beta-carotene).
 This is why we have decided to launch our own range of supplements - because we want to make your lives as simple as possible!

-Ylumi Cooperation (link)
+Ylumi Cooperation (coming soon)

 So, To Recap

 Limitations: Even though some of these theories are supported by research articles you should remember that they have also been dismissed by others.
 I know it’s frustrating but in the area of nutrition & skin, you should always remain critical of each theory you see and the limitations that may come with them.

 Bottom line: Despite all theoretical limitations and vague evidence I believe that being conscious of our nutrition and taking care of our body from the inside has a huge impact on our skin‘s health.
 I don’t follow strict nutrition plans, however, I make sure to listen to my body.

 If you suspect a specific food might be causing your breakouts (junk food, processed carbs, milk, sugar, coffee, some fruit or whatever), try to eliminate it for a few weeks and see if you can see any improvement on your skin.
 You’ve got nothing to lose!